The Art of Scrambled Eggs: Mastering the Perfect Dish

 The Dairy Dilemma

 Using dairy in scrambled eggs is a matter of preference.
-Some swear by adding cream, while others believe eggs don’t need milk or cream if cooked correctly.
 Here are the pros and cons of adding dairy:

 - Milk: Dilutes flavor and thins eggs, making them prone to overcooking.